 Answered by: Jessica Stephens QC

 Jessica is "acclaimed for her heavy weight contraction law practice."
 "She cuts to the chase an gives direct, clear advice."
 She is identified by The Times as one of ten future stars of the Bar.

 How is market practice changing over retentions and project bank accounts following recent high-profile insolvencies?

 What do the trends show, with examples?

-Answered by: Rudi Klein, Chief Executive, Specialist Engineering Contractors Group
+Answered by: Rudi Klein of Specialist Engineering Contractors Group

 Rudi was actively involved in piloting the ‘Construction Act’ through Parliament.
 He advised the New Zealand and Singaporean Governments on construction contracts legislation.
 The SECG represents 60,000 firms.

 In the spotlight of Arcadis Consulting v AMEC , what are the legal and practical consequences for drafting and responding to LOIs and pre-construction services agreements?

 David is "absolutely brilliant, a great advocate and a tenacious fighter, precise and unfailingly good humoured."
 He acted in Halsbury Homes v Adam Architecture over the application of the payment notice regime to final accounts.

 All speaker quotes are taken from Chambers Directory, Who’s Who Legal or Legal 500